 How to convert coaxial to ethernet?

-Similar to how one would physically upgrade from an old DVR to an NVR or replace analog cameras with IP security cameras, so would one replace coaxial wires with ethernet.
+Similar to how one would physically upgrade from an old DVR to an NVR or replace analog cameras with internet protocol cameras, so would one replace coaxial wires with ethernet.
 In a proper installation, buying, running, and securing the cables are the most expensive step.
 For residents of Dallas-Fort Worth, Texas, A1 Security Cameras offers excellent services for security camera system design and installation.
 Let our team do the work for you and contact us today!

 What does motion detection do?